Nicotine is what makes cigarettes and vaping products addictive. When you quit, your body has to adjust to being tobacco- and nicotine-free.

 Nicotine is a stimulant- it increases your body’s release of stored sugars and fats, which helps you stay alert.
 When you quit, you may feel foggy or have difficulty focusing.

-• Strategy: while your body adjusts, maintain your blood sugar levels by eating small amounts of food every few hours instead of three big meals.
+• Coping Strategy: While your body adjusts to being nicotine-free, maintain your blood sugar levels by eating small amounts of food every few hours instead of three big meals.

 Fatigue

-Nicotine makes you feel more alert, so you might feel more tired when you quit.
+Nicotine makes you feel more alert, so you might feel more tired after quitting smoking or vaping.
 It can take 2-4 weeks for your energy levels to get back to normal.

-• Strategy: in the meantime, try getting more rest, exercising, and drinking lots of water.
+• Coping Strategy: in the meantime, try getting more rest, exercising, and drinking lots of water.

 Difficulty Sleeping

-You may find it harder to sleep as your body adjusts to being nicotine-free.
+You may have trouble-sleeping after quitting smoking or vaping, as your body adjusts to being nicotine-free.

-• Strategy: try relaxation exercises before bed and reducing your caffeine intake during the day.
+• Coping Strategy: Try relaxation exercises before bed and reduce your caffeine intake during the day.
 Soon you may feel more rested with less sleep.

 Irritability